sefasenlik/minitranslate/docs/HOW_TO_USE.md

 ## Quick Start

-1. **Start the App**: Double-click `MiniTranslate.exe` - a black and yellow icon will appear in your system tray (bottom-right corner)
+1. **Start the App**: Double-click `AlienTranslate.exe` - a black and yellow icon will appear in your system tray (bottom-right corner)
 2. **Copy Text**: Highlight text in any application (browser, PDF, code editor, etc.) and press `Ctrl+C`
 3. **Press Hotkey**: Press the global hotkey (default is `Ctrl+Q`, or use `Ctrl+C+C` like DeepL)
 4. **Get Translation**: A translation window will appear with your translated text

 ## Translation Services

-MiniTranslate supports four different translation services.
+AlienTranslate supports four different translation services.
 Each has its own advantages:

 ### 1. Translation Server (Recommended)
 **Best for**: High-quality translations, works worldwide, secure API key storage, context-aware translations